 Many parents feel that only others who have experienced the death of a baby can offer real understanding.
 Our countrywide network of over 106 local support groups, usually run by bereaved parents and family members, offer you the chance to meet others, gain support and share your experience.

 Many Sands groups offer online support meetings, telephone or email support.

 When a baby dies bereaved parents can feel very isolated.
 They don’t usually know anyone else who has had a similar experience.
-Support from family and friends can sometimes fall away soon after a baby has died.
+Support from family and friends can sometimes fall away soon afterwards.

 The Sands Online Community provides a safe space for bereaved parents to connect with each other and share their feelings 24 hours a day.